 From the Honors Handbook [pdf]

 Honors special major programs must be approved by all participating departments.
 Individualized Honors special major programs require the approval of all departments involved in the program and of the honors coordinator.

-Students who design their own individualized special major Honors programs (not those in college sponsored programs such as Bioanthropology) must include work in four related preparations in the major from at least two departments or academic programs.
+Students who design their own individualized special major Honors programs must include work in four related preparations in the major from at least two departments or academic programs.
 Individualized honors special major programs do not include a separate minor.
 The student's advisor(s) for a special major will be chosen from those participating departments and will in most cases be coordinated by the College Honors Coordinator.
 The Honors Coordinator will supply the chairs of the relevant departments with the "Instructions to External Examiners" to be included in the examiners' packets and any other necessary information.

 Some college sponsored interdisciplinary majors (such as Asian Studies) which require four preparations for the major may also, with permission of their major department, prepare a minor for external evaluation by selecting one of the four preparations in the major and, with the permission of the department in which it is offered, then completing the requirements for that department's minor, including the external evaluation.
 This option is also available to regularized special majors (those whose requirements are set by departments or programs) if they are interdisciplinary.

 In the case where an Honors student does a special major in course as a second major, the Honors minor (which cannot be exactly the same as the course special major because there are no Honors special minors) must be the same as one of the main departments used in the student's special course major.
 Normally the student must complete the requirements for the Honors minor in that department.
 Students should confer with the Honors Coordinator about this.